OWASP/www-chapter-vignan-institute-of-information-technology/index.md

 ## ACTIVITIES

-We majorly engage and indulge in sharing our knowledge on new-age technologies through all our social media platforms and CTFs in spreading cybersecurity awareness with our weekly news,magazines,infographics,quiz,webinars and instagram reels.We organise various events in collaboration with other cybersecurity student communities and mostly aim to learn together contributing to the open-source community with our further projects.
+We majorly engage and indulge in sharing our knowledge on new-age technologies through all our social media platforms and CTFs in spreading cybersecurity awareness with our weekly-news,magazines,infographics,quiz,webinars and instagram reels.We organise various events in collaboration with other cybersecurity student communities and mostly aim to learn together contributing to the open-source community with our further projects.